richardwilkes/gcs5/notes.md

 - Something is off about numeric field entry: when trying to insert a negative sign, it sometimes is ignored
 - Printing support in unison
 - Drag & drop support in the unison Table object
 - Carefully comb over the interface and identify areas where things aren't working well on Windows and Linux, since I spend nearly all of my development time on macOS and may have not noticed deficiencies there

 #### GCS-specific work that needs to be done

+- Wildcard skill difficulties are being calculated incorrectly
 - Detail editors
   - Advantages
   - Advantage Modifiers